Character Development: Create Characters That Readers Love

 - After your five minutes are up, write about your new character as they go through a scene using the character development steps in a story: desire, conflict, dilemma, choice, and change.
 Write for ten minutes.

-When your time is up, post your practice in the practice box below.
+When your time is up, post your practice in the Pro Practice Workshop here.
 And if you post, be sure to give feedback to at least three other writers.

 I'm looking forward to meeting your characters!